TO THE MEMBERS

 CORPORATE SOCIAL RESPONSIBILITY (CSR)

-The Company has been a socially responsible corporate and its core values defines the way it operates and create value with the larger society.
+The Company has been a socially responsible corporate and its core value defines the way it operates and create value with the larger society.
 The companys four basic principle comprising safety, integrity, sustainability and respect form the basis of its CSR policy.
-The Company is therefore committed to behaving responsibly towards people and society at large where it operates to develop social welfare.
-In line with its CSR Policy, the Company, CSR commitment centres around four thematic areas- Education, Health & Hygiene, Safe Drinking water and women empowerment.
+The Company is therefore committed to behave responsibly towards people and society at large where it operates to develop social welfare.
+In line with its CSR Policy, the Company, CSR commitment centres around three thematic areas- Education, Health & Hygiene and Safe Drinking water.
 In terms of Section 135 and Schedule VII of the Companies Act, 2013, the Board of Directors of the Company had constituted a CSR Committee comprising of three Directors, one of whom is Independent.
 CSR Committee of the Board has formulated a CSR policy of the Company and recommended same to the Board.
-The Board had approved the CSR activities undertaken by the Company as recommended by the CSR Committee which are enclosed in Annexure-F. Some of the CSR projects/ initiative taken up/sustained during the year include distribution of spectacles, arrangement for cataract operations, distribution of books and stationeries for poor students at school run by NGO at Kolkata, and Uttar Kashi, re-imbursement of honorarium paid to teachers engaged in school run by NGO at Purulia & 24 Parganas, arrangement to supply safe drinking water at eight villages at Jungle Mahal, in the district of West Midnapur with the aid of Solar Energy from deep tube well through overhead storage tanks with five dispensing points.
-Further two hand pump deep tube wells were installed respectively in two villages at 24 Parganas south These ten water supply projects installed at ten villages taken together have catered to the drinking water requirement on a daily basis of approximately 8650 villagers.
-Towards the end of the financial year, some CSR initiatives organized and scheduled to be initiated, could not be undertaken by the Company due to time constraints.
-However, CSR spending of the Company improved over the years and grew by 52.67% over previous year.
+The Board had approved the CSR activities undertaken by the Company as recommended by the CSR Committee which are enclosed in Annexure-F. Some of the CSR projects/ initiatives taken up/sustained during the year include distribution of spectacles, arrangement for cataract operations, distribution of books and stationeries for poor students at school run by NGO at Kolkata, and Uttar Kashi, re-imbursement of honorarium paid to teachers engaged in school run by NGO at Purulia & 24 Parganas, arrangement to supply safe drinking water at fifteen villages at Jungle Mahal, in the district of West Midnapur with the aid of Solar Energy from deep tube well through overhead storage tanks with five dispensing points.
+Further Eight hand pumps deep tube wells were installed respectively at eight villages at 24 Parganas (South.)
+These fifteen water supply projects installed at fifteen villages and eight hand pumps deep tube wells installed at eight villages at 24 Parganas (South) taken together have catered to the drinking water requirements on day to day basis of about 20,000 villagers.
+Towards end of the financial year, some of CSR initiatives organized and scheduled to be initiated, could not be undertaken by the Company due to time constraints.
+However, CSR spending of the Company improved over the years and grew by 32.14% over previous year.
 The Company would further improve its CSR spending in the next year.
-The CSR Policy as approved by the Board may be accessed to Companys website at https: //www.wpil.co.in/investor-services.php.
+The CSR Policy as approved by the Board may be accessed to Companys website at https: // www.wpil.co.in/investor-services.php.

 VIGIL MECHANISM/ WHISTLE BLOWER POLICY